cmusatyalab/LELPerformance/README.md

 - [ ] Instructions for configuring multitech dongle on the UE
 - [ ] Rename *laptop* to *ue*
+- [ ] How to get the interface names for waterspout, laptop, and cloudlet
+- [ ] Setting up chrony and offsets
 - [ ]